 Sherpa vs fleece

 Sherpa is a kind part of the fleece family.
 It has some unique properties to help stand out from the rest of the sibling's sherpa.
 Consequently, we can’t say a special style of fleece fabric.
-Here have some differences between sherpa and fleece:
+Here are some differences between sherpa and fleece:

 Category |